payros/mmda/README.md

 ## Purpose
 The MMDA allows the users to name, annotate, store, and organize collections of data files into data aggregates called Data-Aggregates (DAGR for short).
 A DAGR may contain an arbitrary number of multimedia files, e.g. text documents, images, audio, video, and other previously created DAGRs.
-The system should provide functionality for storing, searching and retrieving the DAGR database using the DAGR’s name, or keywords in their annotation, and other metadata (see below) that is automatically generated at the time of its creation.

 ## Installation
 *First, make sure you have both [nodejs](https://nodejs.org/en/download/package-manager/) and the [node-oracledb](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md) driver installed*